-Author/Year/ Country/Study Design/ PEDro Score/ N Methods Outcomes Thibaut et al. (2015) Belgium RCT PEDro=4 N=17 Population: TBI=7, Anoxia=5, Aneurysm=5; Mean Age=41 yr; Gender: Male=9, Female=8; Mean Time Post Injury=35 mo; Severity: Severe.
-Intervention: Participants were randomized to receive one of the following exercise protocols on each of their upper limbs: manual stretching and control (no Intervention) (G1, n=8), soft splinting and control (G2, n=12), or soft splinting and manual stretching (G3, n=14).
-Each exercise was done for 30 min followed by a 60 min break.
+Author Year Country Research Design PEDro Sample Size Methods Outcomes Thibaut et al. (2015) Belgium RCT PEDro=4 Population: TBI=7, Anoxia=5, Aneurysm=5; Mean Age=41yr; Gender: Male=9, Female=8; Mean Time Post Injury=35mo; Severity: Severe.
+In G1, there were no significant changes in MAS, MTS, ROM, or HO after stretching or after the control protocol.

+Author Year Country Research Design PEDro Sample Size Methods Outcomes N=17 Intervention: Participants were randomized to receive one of the following exercise protocols on each of their upper limbs: manual stretching and control (no Intervention) (G1, n=8), soft splinting and control (G2, n=12), or soft splinting and manual stretching (G3, n=14).
+Each exercise was done for 30min followed by a 60min break.
 Outcomes were assessed before (T1) and after (T2) each protocol, and after each break (T3).
 Outcome Measures: Modified Ashworth Scale (MAS), Modified Tardieu Scale (MTS), Range of Motion (ROM), and Hand Opening (HO).
-1. 2.
-3. 4.
-5. In G1, there were no significant changes in MAS, MTS, ROM, or HO after stretching or after the control protocol.
 In G2, the mean MAS score of flinger flexor muscles improved significantly after splinting from T1 to T2 (p=0.014) and the improvement was maintained at T3 (p=0.022).
 There was no significant change for the control.
 In G3, the mean MAS score of finger flexor muscles improved significantly after both splinting (p=0.014) and stretching (p=0.022) from T1 to T2, but neither improvement was maintained at T3.
 In G2, the mean HO score improved significantly after splinting from T1 to T2 (p=0.009), but the improvement was not maintained at T3.
 There was no significant change for the control.
 In G3, the mean HO score improved significantly after splinting (p=0.005) from T1 to T2, but the improvement was not maintained at T3.
 There was no significant change in mean HO score after stretching (p=0.249).
 In G3 and G2, there were no significant changes in MTS or ROM after the interventions.

-A randomized controlled trial (RCT) compared manual stretching, soft hand splinting, and manual stretching plus soft hand splinting to determine the optimal intervention (Thibaut et al., 2015).
-Results suggested that soft hand splinting for 30 minutes resulted in improved hand opening and reduced spasticity of the flexor finger muscles, however improvements in hand opening were not maintained after the break period.
+A randomized controlled trial compared manual stretching, soft hand splinting, and manual stretching plus soft hand splinting to determine the optimal intervention (Thibaut et al., 2015).
+Results suggested that soft hand splinting for 30 minutes resulted in improved hand opening and reduced spasticity of the flexor finger muscles, however, improvements in hand opening were not maintained after the break period.
 The hand splint was said to be feasible to use in daily care, as the splint was comfortable and easy to apply.
 There is a need to further research the effect of splinting in individuals with ABI as this practice is used in both acute and rehabilitation settings.